Quintium/QuintBot/README.md

 ### Formatting
 - Comment QuintTest/QuintOpenings
+- pass board reference insead of piecesMB
+- Use std::array/std::vector instead of C-style array
-- Convert pointers to optionals, pass by reference
+- Convert pointers to smart pointers or pass by reference
 - Remove over-commenting

+### Issues
+- fix rate limit bug in lichess-bot
+- bug in "6k1/3R4/4K3/8/2r5/8/8/8 b - - 93 124": sudden slow down in depths
+- remove resetting of transposition table (or make it more efficient)
+- repetitions in transposition table
+- decrease PV overwrites